 We already have a range of excellent services in place to prevent and manage falls.
-However, we have identified a number of actions needed to make these services more integrated and to improve each client's journey.
+However, we have identified a number of actions needed to make these services more integrated and to improve a person journey.
 This work will be progressed through the development and implementation of a new integrated falls prevention and management pathway.